 There is not a nationally agreed pay structure for teaching assistants in the same way as there is for teachers.
 They typically earn around £12,000 a year.
 The type of contract they are employed on varies and this affects both pay and holiday entitlement.
 Teaching assistants on full-time permanent contracts can expect to get the school holidays as paid leave, but this is unlikely to be the case for those with term-time or casual contracts.

 What could I earn in other jobs in education or care?

 Broadly speaking, salaries in education are higher than in care-related roles.
-For example, a qualified further education lecturer can earn anything from around £24,000 to as much as £80,000 in a leadership role, while a school inspector earns between £43,000 and £70,000.
+For example, a qualified further education lecturer can earn anything from around £24,000 to as much as £80,000 in a leadership role, while a school inspector earns between £43,000 and £71,000.